dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/data-annotations.md

     }
 ```

 Code first is not able to match up the properties in the two classes on its own.
-The database table for Posts should have one foreign key for the CreatedBy person and one for the UpdatedBy person but code first will create four will foreign key properties: Person\_Id, Person\_Id1, CreatedBy\_Id and UpdatedBy\_Id.
+The database table for Posts should have one foreign key for the CreatedBy person and one for the UpdatedBy person but code first will create four foreign key properties: Person\_Id, Person\_Id1, CreatedBy\_Id and UpdatedBy\_Id.

 ![Posts table with extra foreign keys](~/ef6/media/jj591583-figure10.png)